-The Company has a deferred share unit plan ('DSU Plan') for senior officers.
+The Company has a deferred share unit plan ("DSU Plan") for senior officers.
 Under the DSU Plan, rights to the Company's Common Shares may be awarded on a deferred payment basis up to a maximum of 16,666 Common Share units.
-Each Common Share unit will fully vest upon cessation of employment with the Company and then can be redeemed for one Common Share of the Company by the unitholder.
-The Company has 1,061 units outstanding as of June 30, 2022.
+Each deferred share unit will fully vest upon cessation of employment with the Company and then can be redeemed for one Common Share of the Company by the unitholder.
+The Company has 1,061 units outstanding as of September 30, 2022.